Leveraging AI to Build a Data-Driven EHS Culture

 3. Computer Vision: 24-Hour Intelligent Identification

 This is not a future concept; it is available now.
 We are using AI-enabled cameras to automatically detect unsafe behaviors in the workplace.
+The system provides 24-hour intelligent identification and real-time reporting for hazards such as:

 • Crossing into forklift areas or restricted zones.